Counting Calories Isn’t Necessary for Most People

-If you’ve only been doing it for a few weeks or a couple of months and despite the inaccuracy of it all, you’ve managed to consume fewer calories than you were previously, then your answer is probably: great!
+If you’ve only been doing it for a short time and you’ve managed to consume fewer calories than you were previously, then your answer is probably: great!

-If you’ve been at it for longer, chances are you’ve plateaued and either given up because it’s not working or decided that you need to cut your calories further to see continued progress.
+If you’ve been at it for longer tho, chances are you’ve plateaued and either given up because it’s not working or decided you need to cut your calories further to see continued progress.

-Now it’s time to get contoversial!
-Stop wasting your time!
-Stop counting calories!
+Now I’m going to say something controversial: stop it!
+Don’t waste your time.
 Why?
-Because you don’t need to count calories to lose weight.
-Let me explain further and hopefully by the time you’ve finished reading this, you won’t feel the need to count calories ever again.
+Because most people don’t need to count calories to lose weight.
+Let me explain further and by the time you’ve finished reading this post, you shouldn’t feel the need to count calories ever again.

 Calorie counting is very difficult, nigh impossible to get right simply because there are a lot of factors involved.

 Let’s start with exercise.
 You know the cardio machines at the gym that tell you how many calories you’ve burned?
 They can have an error margin of + or – 25%!
-It doesn’t matter that you enter your age and weight information, they can only estimate, so they’re just not entirely accurate.
-I’m not saying that you should completely forget about them though; they’re great for giving you a ball park idea of what you’ve done and that will keep you motivated, but don’t rely on them to be precise.
+It doesn’t matter whether you enter your age and weight information or not – they can only estimate, so they’re not entirely accurate.
+They are great for giving you a ball park idea of what you’ve done and that will keep you motivated, but don’t rely on them for precise information.

-Now let’s take a quick look at food.
+Now let’s look at food.
 The nutrient and calorie values on food labels are only approximations due to many factors.
-Some of those are: outdated/inaccurate data, product variety between batches, soil and growing conditions, ripeness at time of harvest, animals diets, length of storage, preparation methods and cooking times, to name just a few!
+Some of those are: outdated/inaccurate data, product variety between batches, soil and growing conditions, ripeness at time of harvest, animals diets, length of storage, preparation methods and cooking times: to name just a few!

 Some frozen foods can contain more calories than are listed on the package and some restaurant meals can have a lot more calories than they actually disclose.

-Add to this the variable that our digestion and excretion rates affect the amount of potential energy that is available once the food has been eaten and hopefully you are beginning to see the inaccuracy of it all!
-Even if you knew the exact calorie content of the food you’re eating, you can’t know exactly how much of that energy will become usable energy, which means that you’re count could be off by about 20% or even more.
+Add to this the variable that our digestion and excretion rates affect the amount of potential energy available once the food has been eaten.
+Are you beginning to see the inaccuracy of it all?
+Even if you knew the exact calorie content of the food you’re eating, you can’t know exactly how much of that energy will become usable energy, so your count could be off by about 20% (or even more).

 Exercise makes up anywhere from 15-30% of daily energy demand, so it is a big and controllable factor in the equation.That’s why adding or increasing exercise will assist with weight loss.

-But most important is the food that you eat.
+The most important thing tho, is the food you eat.
 No doubt you’ve seen the 80/20 equation relating to diet and exercise?
-Or you’ve heard that ‘you can’t out exercise a bad diet.’
-Which is all well and good, but at the end of the day, it’s the quality of the food that you put in your mouth that matters most.
+Or you’ve heard the saying ‘you can’t out exercise a bad diet.’
+At the end of the day, it’s the quality of the food you put into your body that matters most.

-The quality of the food you consume will ultimately control the amount of food that you consume.
-And our Western diet high in processed, sugary foods is a huge contributor to disease, health problems and weight gain.
+The quality of the food you consume will ultimately control the amount of food you consume.
+And unfortunately our Western diet, high in processed, sugary foods is a huge contributor to disease, health problems and weight gain.

-We are now learning that foods that are highly processed and high in salt and sugar with a high calorie density and low nutrient density don’t trigger our appetite hormones to let our brain know that we are full.
+We’re now learning that foods that are highly processed (and high in salt and sugar) don’t properly trigger our appetite hormones to let our brain know when we’re full.

-And as long you continue to eat these kinds of foods, this cycle will continue – if you continue to starve your body at a cellular level, you can’t hope to control your weight.
+And as long you continue to eat these kinds of foods, this cycle will continue and you really can’t hope to control your weight.